drfwamala/CryptoMon/README.md

 Currently we support the following protocols and captures:

-* TLS Handshake data for all TLS versions, inc. proposed ciphersuites and accepted ciphersuites, across several ports:
+* TLS Handshake data for all TLS versions, inc. proposed Cipher Suites and accepted Cipher Suites, across several ports:
   * 443 (https)
   * 990 (sftp)
   * 3389 (rdp)